Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification

 Consider a \ac{MAB} framework with $K\geq 2$ arms, a single player, and a time horizon $n$.
 We assume that the underlying rewards distributions of the arms are $\nu_1,\nu_2,\dots,\nu_K$, each of which is bounded\footnote{In Section~\ref{sec:4}, we relax the boundedness assumption and demonstrate the extension of our framework to sub-Gaussian distributions.} in $[l,u]$.
 The means, $\{\mu_i\}$, and the variances, $\{\sigma_i^2\}$, of the distributions are fixed but unknown to the player.
 When playing an arm $i$ at time $t$, a random reward $X_i(t) \sim \nu_i$ is received.
 The reward samples are independent across arms and time slots.
 A policy $\pi$ orchestrates the action of the player at each time instant and is driven by the historical data.
 Let $s_i(n)$ represent the number of plays of an arm $i$ until (and including) time $n$ by the player.
-In a standard stochastic bandit problem, the regret setting focuses on optimizing the trade-off between exploration and exploitation to maximize the expected cumulative reward over time.
 Without loss of generality, we assume that the optimal arm is unique and $\sigma^2_{\ast} = \max_{i \in [K]} \sigma_i^2$.